-Since the last 20th century decade, the NPM has been widely adopted in most developed countries.
-The new management style has benefited to all stakeholders: individuals, corporations, nonprofit organizations, even public administrations, and generally, the rest of the world.
-They all benefit from the implementation of performance criteria such as: efficiency, efficacy, and accountability.
+Since the last 20th century decade, NPM has been widely adopted in most developed countries.
+The new management style has benefited all stakeholders such as individuals, corporations, nonprofit organizations, even public administrations.
+And generally, the rest of the world.
+They all benefit from the implementation of performance criteria, such as efficiency, efficacy, and accountability.

 The success of NPM practices has influenced many emergent countries to introduce this new philosophy to their respective public administrations.
 Everything being equal, NPM attempts to dilute intensively structural issues that are lessening the anticipated results to ongoing public policies, the opportunity costs of failed public policies execution are so apparent and become strategic concerns especially to countries with limited resources.
-Thus, NPM is not considered as optional but is imposed as obligatory in order to boost the country development, which will guarantee highly social equity, community satisfaction and economic growth.
+Thus, NPM is not considered as optional but is imposed as obligatory to boost the country’s development, which will guarantee highly social equity, community satisfaction, and economic growth.

-The implementation of NPM in most developed countries was smooth, easy and rapidly accepted by the senior public officers, collaborators, assistants…etc, viewing the new style as a levy to increase their performance and their accountability.
+The implementation of NPM in most developed countries was smooth, easy, and rapidly accepted by the senior public officers, collaborators, and assistants.
+Viewing the new style as a levy to increase their performance and accountability.

-What is the most efficient process to establish a NPM?
+What is the most efficient process to establish an NPM?

-The focus will be on the latter one since it drives people responsiveness to any major change, no matter how sound is the legislature corps or how developed is the infrastructure, the culture prevailed within public administration environment is very capital to a prompt and efficient transition to NPM.
+The focus will be on the latter one since it drives people’s responsiveness to any major change no matter how sound is the legislature corps or how developed is the infrastructure.
+The culture prevailed within the public administration environment is very capital to a prompt and efficient transition to NPM.

-In fact, the values highly anchored determine the achievement of organizational change.
-It is worthwhile to differentiate between individual values and beliefs and organizational culture.
-The first one is determined by the agent background (personal, academic, past professional experience…etc), and also by the impact of the prevailed organization’s culture.
+The values highly anchored determine the achievement of organizational change.
+It is worthwhile to differentiate between individual values, beliefs, and organizational culture.
+The first one is determined by the agent background (personal, academic, past professional experience…etc) and also by the impact of the prevailed organization’s culture.

-Organization culture can be approached as the accumulation of individual values, perception and attitude towards the administration as Unit.
-For instance, subordinate satisfaction can strongly impact daily performances as well as strategic ones; the respect of laws and codes contributes to build the administration’s culture.
+Organizational culture can be approached as the accumulation of individual values, perceptions, and attitudes towards the administration as Unit.
+For instance, subordinate satisfaction can strongly impact daily performances as well as strategic ones; the respect of laws and codes contributes to building the administration’s culture.
 Also, collaborators’ resistance to change constitutes a major limit; they consider any change as a threat to their stability and their existing privileges.

-For performing public administration, a sincere collaboration should substitute to ego-centrism and hypocrisy; directors and chief executives have to fully understand subordinates attitude and perception, in order to anticipate and understand collaborators actions and reactions.
+For performing public administration, a sincere collaboration should substitute to ego-centrism and hypocrisy; directors and chief executives have to fully understand subordinates’ attitudes and perceptions, to anticipate and understand collaborators’ actions and reactions.

 Consequently, it will possible to monitor any desired change with less cost and resistance.

-In practice, this action is not easy to operate but it is worthwhile to be managed with the help of cultural change experts that can wisely plan to shape employees transition to desired culture.
+In practice, this action is not easy to operate, but it is worthwhile to be managed with the help of cultural change experts that can wisely plan to shape employees’ transition to the desired culture.

-Governments also have to reinforce any successful cultural change by allocating; objectively and with based and predetermined criteria, financial and non-financial incentives to officers with more commitment to the organization new philosophy.
+Governments also have to reinforce any successful cultural change by allocating; objectively and with based and predetermined criteria, financial and non-financial incentives to officers with more commitment to the organization’s new philosophy.

-It is truly accepted that fostering individual values and ethics will benefit to the organization culture; any effort managed at the micro economic side has direct impact on the whole entity.
+It is truly accepted that fostering individual values and ethics will benefit the organization’s culture; any effort managed at the microeconomic side has a direct impact on the whole entity.

 One of the most prominent values to develop at the individual level is the providence of help.
-According to recent study of McKinsey, the highest performing organizations are those who have intensive degree of employees mutual help, in contrary, organizations with less sense of cooperation are struggling to achieve their assigned objectives.
+According to a recent study of McKinsey, the highest performing organizations are those who have an intensive degree of employee mutual help; on the contrary, organizations with less sense of cooperation are struggling to achieve their assigned objectives.

-Moreover, citizens in their daily affairs with public officers will notice valuable concrete change, which will encourage them to cooperate with the public administrators for the well being of both parties to create sustainable relation.
+Moreover, citizens in their daily affairs with public officers will notice a valuable concrete change, which will encourage them to cooperate with the public administrators for the well being of both parties to create sustainable relations.